-Today, the breed ranks 134th in popularity among the 157 breeds and varieties recognized by the AKC.
+Today, the breed ranks fairly low in popularity among the breeds and varieties recognized by the AKC.

 The Kuvasz is a spirited dog of keen intelligence, determination, courage, and curiosity, sensitive to praise and blame.
-He's devoted to protecting his family, especially children, and is suspicious of strangers.
-If a family member appears to be in danger, he acts on his own initiative.
+They're devoted to protecting their family, especially children, and are suspicious of strangers.
+If a family member appears to be in danger, they act on their own initiative.
 Adult Kuvaszok are gentle and patient with children, but puppies can be too rambunctious for young kids.

 This is a bold and independent dog who needs confident, patient training.
 This isn't the breed for a first-time or timid dog owner.

 Kuvaszok are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Kuvaszok will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.